Johan Elmander: Return to Örgryte and retirement

 Elmander spent his last season as a professional footballer at Örgryte, scoring 5 goals in 25 appearances in all competitions.

 International career

 Elmander represented Sweden at the 2006 FIFA World Cup, UEFA Euro 2008, and UEFA Euro 2012.
 He retired from the national team in November 2015, having won 85 caps and scored 20 goals.

 Personal life

 Elmander has two brothers Peter and Patrik who also are former professional footballers.

 Elmander was married on 27 December 2007 to highschool sweetheart Amanda Calvin in a lavish ceremony in her home town of Hemsjö, Sweden.
 The couple had over 200 guests including fellow former teammates Kim Källström and Jon Jönsson.
-At their wedding, Swedish-idol Christoffer Hiding performed.
+At their wedding, singer and 2007 Idol contestant Christoffer Hiding performed.
 In August 2008, the couple announced the birth of their first child.
 On 18 November 2010, it was announced Elmander's wife had given birth to a baby girl named Lily.